 Basics of Insect Monitoring with Sex Pheromone Traps

-The presence (or absence) of insects pest species in the orchard can be detected and monitored by a wide variety of traps and/or other methods, but the utilization of traps with an insect sex pheromone is probably the simplest and, at the same time, the most accurate way to monitor insect pests.
-Although multiple designs of traps work best for various pests, the general principle of how the average trap works is almost always the same: each trap needs to have a source of pheromone or attractant (usually rubber- or plastic-based lure/septa with incorporated sex pheromone and/or attractant), means to capture visiting moths (usually floor or liner coated with nondrying glue) and some kind of plastic or paper dome to protect the lure and floor.
+The presence (or absence) of insect pest species in the orchard can be detected and monitored by a wide variety of traps and/or other methods, but the utilization of traps with an insect sex pheromone is probably the simplest and, at the same time, the most accurate way to monitor insect pests.
+Although various designs of traps work best for different pests, the general principle of how the average trap works is almost always the same: each trap needs to have a source of pheromone or attractant (usually rubber- or plastic-based lure/septa with incorporated sex pheromone and/or attractant), means to capture visiting moths (usually floor or liner coated with nondrying glue) and some kind of plastic or paper dome to protect the lure and floor.

 The pheromone traps can be used to monitor insect species that are able to release pheromones.
 Most lepidopteran insects (moths and butterflies) produce pheromone to improve the ability of one gender individuals to find the individuals of the opposite gender.
 As long as the sex pheromone for the species is identified and can be manufactured, there is a possibility that pheromone traps can be used for monitoring of this species.
-And although the pheromone traps are a great tool for insect monitoring, they will not control insect pests.
-In our specific orchard ecosystem, traps are competing with the female moths in attracting male moths, but since normally there are a lot of more wild moths than traps, there is a strong possibility that mating occurs anyway and female moths will still be able to deposit viable eggs.
+And although the pheromone traps are a great tool for insect monitoring, they will not control insect pests by themselves.
+In the specific orchard ecosystem, traps are competing with the female moths in attracting male moths, but since normally there are a lot of more wild moths than traps, there is a strong possibility that mating occurs anyway and female moths will still be able to deposit viable eggs.
 Therefore, traps are excellent tool for moths monitoring but by themselves will not control the pest(s).

 A single trap should be used to monitor only a single insect species.
 In properly monitored orchard, at least two traps per species should be used per block.
 In larger blocks--more than 20 acres--at least one trap per every 10 acres should be employed.
 It is important that traps within each block be placed in such locations that they would be able to provide accurate readings of moth pressure.
 Placing traps too far away from, or close to, possible moth sources such as large bin piles and abandoned or neglected orchards may provide inaccurate image of actual pest pressure.
 In orchards where only the absolute minimum trapping program is to be implemented, and traps will be used only to provide information about the best timing for insecticide applications, at least two traps per species have to be used per farm.

-Pheromone traps should not be placed closer to the border of the blocks than on second to third row/tree from outside of the orchard.
+For proper monitoring, pheromone traps should be placed no closer to the border of the blocks than on the second to third row/tree from outside of the orchard.
 All traps placed in the orchard should be easily accessible by the person who will monitor them.
 The optional height for trap placement on the tree is at about 5 to 7 feet from above the ground, although traps for some pest species, especially codling moth, should be placed in the upper fourth of the tree height.
 For this higher placement, traps can be attached to bamboo posts and elevated into the upper part of the canopy.
 All traps should be placed within a tree canopy, not outside the tree.
 To make it easier for the person who will monitor traps during the season, traps for different pest species can be located on adjacent trees.
 It also may be helpful if the trees and tree rows with the traps will be marked with contrasting flagging tape.

-The pheromone-loaded septa attracts moths only for a set period of time, usually from 4 to 8 weeks depending on the lure specification.
+The pheromone-loaded rubber lure attracts moths only for a set period of time, usually from 4 to 8 weeks depending on the lure specification.
 In order to maintain reliable pest monitoring, the lure needs to be replaced before its attractiveness starts to deteriorate.
 Usually, the manufacturer provides the information for how long a lure will be active in the orchard.
 The glue-coated floors or liners also need to be replaced regularly, especially if high numbers of moths are being collected regularly and the glue layer is no longer sufficient to capture moths.
 In contrast to lures, which cannot be reused, the liners after cleaning and coating with new layer of glue can be reused in traps.
 It is very important that the reusable liners be used only in the traps for the same species as they were used previously.